 So how do we protect citizens from hate speech?
 How do we protect minors from objectionable content?
 How do we protect free speech?
 How do we set standards for responsible media content?
 Who defines what responsible content is, and who defines hate speech?

-Thirdly, strengthen protections for defamation against individuals and groups.
+Lastly, strengthen protections for defamation against individuals and groups.

 Broadcasters and media outlets, both existing and new, are a diverse range of individuals and companies championing their own causes for non-biased, biased, extreme and liberal points of view and current affairs reporting should be protected by acts of law, not a governing authority made up of unelected officials.